zoom/meetingsdk-auth-endpoint-sample/README.md

    `$ git push origin heroku`

-1. Navigate to your app on the Heroku dashboard, click settings, and add your JWT App Credentials in the Config Variables,
+1. Navigate to your app on the Heroku dashboard, click settings, and add your SDK App Credentials in the Config Variables,

-   - `ZOOM_JWT_API_KEY` (Your Zoom JWT App API Key, found on your Zoom JWT App Credentials page)
+   - `ZOOM_SDK_KEY` (Your Zoom SDK App Key, found on your Zoom SDK App Credentials page)
-   - `ZOOM_JWT_API_SECRET` (Your Zoom JWT App API Secret, found on your Zoom JWT App Credentials page)
+   - `ZOOM_SDK_SECRET` (Your Zoom SDK App Secret, found on your Zoom SDK App Credentials page)

 Now you can generate and [use your signature](#usage) via the deployed url Heroku provides.